Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 Well, spreading this rumor would clear obstacles from their path, that much was clear.
 But it was a very roundabout way of doing things.
 Plus, if the rumor was seen to be permeating, people might get desperate and help spreading it around as well.
-Moreover, if Ayame and Hatsushiba get to the flow of "wanna do it for a bit?", it would be a congratulatory occassion for the student council president.
+Moreover, if Ayame and Hatsushiba get to the flow of "wanna do it for a bit?", it would be a congratulatory occasion for the student council president.

 However, that I gaze at their act lecherously... was a rumor that has zero benefit for the president.
 If she was trying to remove Ayame and the others from my surroundings by lowering my reputation, she would be using the names of other girls.